 The district has a long and successful record of training, preparing for and responding appropriately in emergency situations.
 This is a credit to our staff and students taking emergency preparations seriously and working together to practice and test our readiness.
-This year alone our schools have completed multiple lockdown drills, an earthquake drill as well as a shelter in place drill.
-In addition to this, the high school worked with the La Center Police Department to practice an active shooter drill.
+As usual our schools have completed multiple lock-down drills, an earthquake drill as well as a shelter in place drills as required by state law.
 One never knows if we are fully prepared for real emergencies until they occur, but I am confident that our students and staff have worked diligently to practice common situations that would be adjusted as needed if the situation was an actual emergency.
+Finally, we are in the process of updating all of our safety plans for the entire district to include the newly county-wide supported nomenclature and symbols of Lock In, Lock Out and Shelter In Place.
+More information on this can be found at the I Love You Guys Foundation website (www.iloveuguys.org).

-2. The superintendent shall not fail to develop an age-appropriate student attendance plan and regularly monitor attendance patters in order to maintain high student attendance rates.
+2. The superintendent shall not fail to develop an age-appropriate student attendance plan and regularly monitor attendance patterns in order to maintain high student attendance rates.
 IN COMPLIANCE

 Our staff has worked hard again this year to both monitor and address any attendance issues with students.
 When a student is absent, personal phone calls go home for students in grades K-5 the morning of their absence.
 In grades 6-12, administrators use our automated School Messenger to call home to parents and inform them of an absence.
 This way parents are kept informed of absences.
 Further more, when absences become severe (10 or more absences) or chronic (18 or more), additional steps are taken to encourage better attendance.
 Again as last year, students with chronic absences are given specific plans to help encourage better attendance through the use of a required documentation from a qualified medical person stating reasons for absences.
-We have also increased our efforts to seek legal actions through the courts (BECCA Law) to seek support for those students with chronic absenteeism.
-Also this year, because we have some families with children in several of our schools who have severe absences two or more administrators have begun to work together to create a more unified signal of support and encouragement.
-This new plan has produced better results.
-Finally, through our FCRC program we have started to see better results of teaching better habits of attendance, which has yielded better school attendance patterns.
+We have continued our efforts to seek legal actions through the courts (BECCA Law) to seek support for those students with chronic absenteeism.
+Also this year, because we have some families with children in several of our schools who have severe absences two or more administrators have continued to work together to create a more unified signal of support and encouragement.
+Finally, our FCRC program has continued to see results in improved attendance by focusing on teaching better habits of attendance, which yields better school attendance patterns.

 3. The superintendent shall not fail to adopt an age-appropriate, written student conduct and discipline code that complies with state and federal laws.
-IN COMPLIANCE

-Our principals have worked very diligently over the years to keep their student handbooks current and on target with changing needs.
+IN COMPLIANCE Our principals have worked very diligently over the years to keep their student handbooks current and on target with changing needs.
 For example, as technology continues to evolve, so too must our school rules.
 Also this year the elementary school worked very hard to design a more cohesive and effective student discipline and behavior plan that continues to yield good results.
 With this program as well as the consistent efforts by the middle school and high school administrators and staff to teach students the rules, we continue to see very low discipline incidences across the district.